snwfdhmp/llm/README.md

 reads prompt from file
 $ llm --install github.com/snwfhdmp/llm-descriptor-llama
 downloads model from github
-$ llm --model "llama" "what is the meaning of life?" use llama
+$ llm -m "llama" "what is the meaning of life?" use llama
 $ llm ls
 Name				LastUsedAt	Author 		Description